gwaidan/metro-modular/Dynamo-DSP/README.md

 -change jack footprints for jacks to stereo versions (fully backwards compatible with mono jacks) to allow wider choice of jacks;

--optional circuitry connected to the output jack ring connection to allow for passive balancing;
+-optional circuitry connected to the output jack ring connection to allow for passive balanced output;

 -isolate the digital ground from the analogue ground back to a defined star point at the power inlet;